 You travel a lot

 Maintaining and improving your fitness can be challenging if you travel a lot.
 Having a plan of action and the support of a coach can certainly help!
-One of my clients travels so much that she gets a new set of 3 travel workouts every month (in addition to home and gym workouts).
+One of our clients travels so much that she gets a new set of 3 travel workouts every month (in addition to home and gym workouts).

 You want to work out at home

 You don't need to go to a gym, if you don't want to!
-Many of my clients train in their own homes for various reasons, like taking care of young children, living in remote locations with no gyms available, or just simple convenience.
+Many of our clients train in their own homes for various reasons, like taking care of young children, living in remote locations with no gyms available, or just simple convenience.

 You can skyrocket your fitness with the right set of body weight moves coupled with a few simple (and inexpensive) pieces of equipment.
-My clients’ home gyms range from a $20 set of resistance bands to a full garage gym with a squat rack and bench press.
+Our clients’ home gyms range from a $20 set of resistance bands to a full garage gym with a squat rack and bench press.

 You’re on a budget